mattermost/docs/source/administration/config-settings.rst

 (Required) Enter an AD/LDAP Group Display name attribute used to populate Mattermost Group names.

 .. note::
   This attribute is used only when AD/LDAP Group Sync is enabled.
-See `AD/LDAP Group Sync documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html>`_ for more information on enabling and configuring AD/LDAP Group Sync (*Available in Enterprise Edition E20 and higher*).
+See `AD/LDAP Group Sync documentation <https://docs.mattermost.com/deployment/ldap-group-sync.html>`_ for more information on enabling and configuring AD/LDAP Group Sync (*Available in Enterprise Edition E20*).

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"GroupDisplayNameAttribute": ""`` with string input.                                                                     |